scooternowak/ESFuNC/README.md

 Yiannis Kamarianakis (yiannis76@asu.edu)

+July 17, 2019

+Files from March 2018 were uploaded.
+The ESFuNC_Functions and a template for setting up curve classification are now available.

 June 20, 2017

 To run the ESFuNC analysis, place all files in the repository into a single directory.
 This includes